autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_planner/docs/behavior_path_planner_manager_design.md

 ### Slot

 The manager owns several containers of sub-managers, namely _slots_, that holds/runs several sub-managers and send the output to the next slot.
-Given the initial reference path, each slot processes the input path and the ouptut path is processed by the next slot.
+Given the initial reference path, each slot processes the input path and the output path is processed by the next slot.
 The final slot output is utilized as the output of the manager.
 The slot passes following information

 ```cpp
 struct SlotOutput